Best Night Markets to Visit in Malaysia

 Muslim apparels seem to be highly popular here, especially clothes, hijab or headscarves, hijab accessories, pins, brooches and prayer items.

-To get here from Bukit Bintang or KLCC, it is about 15 to 20 minutes' walk and from Petaling Street or Chinatown, it is only a 10-minute walk here.
+To get here from Bukit Bintang or KLCC, it is about a 15 to 20 minutes walk, and from Petaling Street or Chinatown, it is only a 10-minute walk.

 Jalan TAR Night Market